 What are the average summer and winter temperatures for Finland?

-I

-What are the average summer and winter temperatures for Finland?

 A general overview of the weather in Finland can be found on the Climate in Finland page.
-At that page, there is information concerning the monthly climate statistics for Helsinki and Sodankylä.
+On that page, there is information concerning the monthly climate statistics for Helsinki and Rovaniemi.

 There is also specific information on the distinctive Finnish seasons.